 Tang Dynasty (618 – 907) is the golden age of reed pipes as well, with a large number of great musicians specialised in this particular instrument and numerous poems tributing to reed pipe music.

 Erhu Music: Moon Reflected in Er Spring

-The Chinese name erhu literally means the two stringed bowed instrument, which is exactly what it is.
+The Chinese name erhu literally means the two-stringed bowed instrument, which is exactly what it is.

-The earliest record about erhu appeared in the Song Dynasty (960 – 1279).
+The earliest record of erhu appeared in the Song Dynasty (960 – 1279).
 But it is until the Ming Dynasty (1368 – 1644), a fuddle with similar structure, shape and playing techniques to today’s erhu was developed, and eventually became the leading musical instrument in various Chinese opera bands.

 Banhu Fiddle (板胡)

 Banhu Music: Spring Comes to Village.

 Composer: Shi Lu (石露), Xue Yi (学义); player: Zhu Xueyi (朱学义)

 This musical instrument is very similar to Erhu, but with a thin wooden soundboard.
 And its sound is even closer to the human voice.